-A previously banned Warhammer 40k player was pulled from the LSO after backlash; now the decision raises questions about redemption, cheaters, trolls, and transparency in events.
+A previously banned Warhammer 40k player was pulled from the LSO but then popped up at the LVO.
+Here’s the latest on redemption, cheaters, trolls, and transparency in events.

-A previously suspended player, who served a full one-year ban for cheating, was allowed back into the tournament circuit… until they weren’t.
+William Abilez is a previously suspended Warhammer 40k player who served a full one-year ban for cheating.
+They were allowed back into the tournament circuit… until they weren’t.
+Then they popped up LVO 12 and played six games, and Reddit had a lot to say about it.

 That lined up with FLG’s new “Protecting the Integrity of the Game” policy, meant to keep the events competitive and fair without turning into witch hunts.